handsupmin/json-tapose/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Before contributing, please review our development guidelines and ensure all code follows our standards, including the English-only policy.

 ## License